-The Layout tab (Figure Error: Reference source not found) provides tools and commands for creating a drawing layout.
+The Layout tab (Figure 320) provides tools and commands for creating a drawing layout.
 The Layout menu at the right end of the Layout tab provides some of the same tools and commands.

-Figure 321: Tabbed User Interface - Layout tab
+Figure 320: Tabbed User Interface - Layout tab